01. Introduction: I flew to San Francisco so that I could drive a fun car in Arizona

 Oh – and if by chance the American Airlines A321 is your most favorite airplane ever…

-…then I’ve got a couple extras that you may be interested in:
+…then I’ve got an extra that you may be interested in:

 How the heck am I able to fly in business class all the time?